High order semi-Lagrangian methods for the incompressible Navier-Stokes equations: Introduction

-The integration methods we propose in this paper are implicit-explicit exponential integrators of Runge-Kutta type.
-They combine the use of a \textit{diagonally implicit Runge-Kutta} method (DIRK) for the diffusion with a \textit{commutator-free exponential integrator} (CF) for the convection, and were denoted DIRK-CF in \cite{Elena2005,ElenaBK2008}.
-In addition to being implicit-explicit, because of the presence of exponentials of the linearized convection, the methods are amenable for semi-Lagrangian implementations providing improved performance in convection-dominated problems.
-In the present paper we extend the approach of \cite{ElenaBK2008} to the incompressible Navier-Stokes equations and we assess the performance of the obtained semi-Lagrangian schemes.
+The integration methods we propose in this paper are implicit-explicit exponential integrators of Runge--Kutta type.
+They combine the use of a \textit{diagonally implicit Runge--Kutta} method (DIRK) for the diffusion with a \textit{commutator-free exponential integrator} (CF) for the nonlinear convection, and were denoted DIRK-CF in \cite{Elena2005,ElenaBK2008}.
+To achieve higher order, the nonlinear convection term needs to be approximated by a {\it composition} of linearised convection flows along constant convecting vector fields.
+Compared to the simpler convection diffusion problems treated in \cite{ElenaBK2008}, we here deal with the non-trivial, additional difficulty of enforcing the incompressibility constraint without compromising the order of the methods.
+This difficulty is present also when applying IMEX methods to the same problems, and our strategy to ensure incompressibility is equally valid for IMEX methods.

+A significant advantage of the proposed schemes, compared for example to IMEX schemes, is that, because of the presence of exponentials of the linearised convection operator, they are amenable to semi-Lagrangian implementations.
+Similarly to other semi-Lagrangian methods (see e.g. \cite{Karniadakis2001}), the methods we proposed here allow for the use of considerably larger time-steps compared to Eulerian schemes, especially in convection dominated problems (i.e. at high Reynolds numbers in the Navier--Stokes equations).